nanoframework/nanoframework.github.io/content/maintainers/creating-a-new-repo.md

 1. Add another variable `NbgvParameters`, leave it empty and check "Let users override this value when running this pipeline".
 1. Add another variable `StartReleaseCandidate`, set the content to `false` and check "Let users override this value when running this pipeline".
 1. Add another variable `UPDATE_DEPENDENTS`, set the content to `false` and check "Let users override this value when running this pipeline".
+1. Add two more secret variables `SignClientUser` and  `SignClientSecret` and fill in with the credentials for the .NET Foundation signing service. **Make sure** that the variables are set to `secret` by clicking on the appropriate option.
 1. Click the "Save" button.
 1. Navigate back to the Pipeline, select it and click "Edit" (at the top right).
 Then click on the 3 vertical dots (again at the top right) and then "Triggers".
 1. Make sure that the option to override YAML is **not** checked for "Continuous integration".
 Uncheck the same option for "Pull request validation" and check the "Make secrets available to builds of forks".